-HSW 438 PROFESSIONAL TRANSITIONS (2 hours)
+HSW 439 PROFESSIONAL TRANSITIONS (1 hour)

 Practical issues such as resumes, cover letters, interviewing, licensure, Workplace Safety, CPR, and other concerns of a professional nature are examined.
 Social Work students must be anticipating practicum placement in the spring following this course.
 There is a lab fee attached to this course.
 (Offered Every Fall)